Ken Le Breton

-Francis James Le Breton (15 August 1924 Sydney, New South Wales – 6 January 1951) was an Australian Motorcycle speedway rider who was nicknamed "The White Ghost" due to his wearing white leathers.
+Francis James Le Breton (15 August 1924 in Sydney, New South Wales – 6 January 1951) was an Australian Motorcycle speedway rider who was nicknamed "The White Ghost" due to his wearing white leathers.

 Biography

 Le Breton served in the Australian Army as a gunner in World War II.
 His service in New Guinea ended when he was hospitalized with swamp fever (malaria) and battle fatigue.
 He was discharged in 1945 and took up speedway the following year.
 He took part in novice trials at the Sydney Sports Ground but failed to impress and was turned away.
 He then took part in trials at the West Maitland Showground in New South Wales and was immediately noticed by everyone as he appeared with all white leathers and bike.
 Ray Duggan, who was at the meeting, took an interest in Le Breton and helped him get established back at the Sydney Sports Ground where he rode in all white as "The White Ghost".

 Le Breton sailed to the United Kingdom in 1947 to try to get a team place and signed for the New Cross Rangers.
-Things did not go so well so the second-division Newcastle Diamonds signed him in exchange for Jeff Lloyd and £1000.
+Things did not go so well, so the second-division Newcastle Diamonds signed him in exchange for Jeff Lloyd and £1000.
 He moved with the Newcastle promotion to Glasgow with the Ashfield Giants in 1949 for two seasons until 1950.